pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Pywbemcli is a command line WBEM client that uses the DMTF CIM/XML protocol to communicate with WBEM servers.
 Pywbemcli can:

-          * Manage the information in WBEM Servers CIM objects using the operations defined in the DMTF specification.
+          * Manage the information in WBEM servers CIM objects using the operations defined in the DMTF specification.
 It can manage CIM classes, CIM instances and CIM qualifier declarations in the WBEM Server and execute CIM methods and queries on the server.

-          * Inspect WBEM Server characteristics including namespaces, registered profiles, and other server information.
+          * Inspect WBEM server characteristics including namespaces, registered profiles, and other server information.

           * Capture detailed information on communication with the WBEM